K-Stability of Fano spherical varieties: Modified K-stability criterion for -Fano spherical varieties

 We then recover our previous result: a smooth and Fano group compactification $X$ with moment polytope $\Delta^+ \subset \mathfrak{X}(T)\otimes \mathbb{R}$ is Kähler-Einstein if and only if $\mathrm{bar}_{DH}(\Delta^+) \in 2\rho + \Xi$ where $\Xi$ is the relative interior of the cone generated by $\Phi^+$.
 The similar statement for Kähler-Ricci solitons is new, even though it may be obtained using the techniques of \cite{DelTh,DelKE}.

 Let us take the opportunity to mention other interesting examples of group compactifications which were not mentioned in \cite{DelTh,DelKE}, where the only examples were toroidal compactifications of simple groups.
 First consider the smooth and Fano compactifications of the reductive but not semisimple group $\mathrm{GL}_2(\mathbb{C})$.
-Using \cite{Ruz12}, we obtain the following list of six moment polytopes.
+Using \cite{Ruz12}, we obtain the following list of eight moment polytopes (I thank Yan Li for pointing out that I forgot two polytopes in an earlier version of this article).

-It is obvious that the last three do not admit Kähler-Einstein metrics.
+It is obvious that the last five do not admit Kähler-Einstein metrics.
 Computations show that the first three admit Kähler-Einstein metrics.
 We may also approximate, numerically, the unique holomorphic vector field such that the modified Futaki invariant vanishes (see \cite{TZ02}), then check numerically that the modified K-stability condition is satisfied.

 As an example, the precise coordinates of the barycenter $\mathrm{bar}_{DH}(\Delta^+)$ in the case of the third polytope are $(2343/1750,-2343/1750)$.
 Remark that only the third and the fifth polytopes correspond to toroidal compactifications of $\mathrm{GL}_2(\mathbb{C})$.